 If you understand the explanation above, then you can understand how we get our Points Distribution charts, like this one for this week’s race:

-This chart shows the maximum points a team of 6 could earn in the race.
+This chart shows the maximum points a team of 6 could earn in the race with 60 participants.
 No team will ever do this well, of course, but it lets you see, at a glance, the importance of segment points vs finishing points for a particular race.
 Here’s how we calculated the values for this particular chart:

 That gives us these maximum points for a team of 6: